Femtotesla direct magnetic gradiometer using a single multipass cell: Experimental results and data analysis

-In Fig. (\ref{fig:gradsignal}) we show the dependence of this novel direct signal on the applied uniform gradient at $T=100^\circ$C, optimized for sensitivity.
+In Fig. (\ref{fig:gradsignal}) we show the dependence of this special direct signal on the applied uniform gradient at $T=100^\circ$C, optimized for sensitivity.
 Due to the difference in precession frequency, the signal builds-up from near-zero to reach a maximum, proportional to the applied gradient, then it decays due to relaxation in both contributions.
 We developed two complementary data analysis and optimization procedures.
-In the first strategy, we independently fit the two contributions to get probe voltage amplitude $V_0$, initial rotation amplitudes $\phi_0$, precession frequencies $ \nu_L$, phases $\phi_0$ and relaxation times $T_2$.
+In the first strategy, we independently fit the two contributions to get probe voltage amplitude $V_0$, initial rotation amplitudes $\phi_0$, precession frequencies $\nu_L$, phases $\phi_0$ and relaxation times $T_2$.
 While these values typically agree within $1\%$ between top and bottom signals, in Eq. (\ref{eq:signal}) we replace $\phi_0^{\rm bot}=\phi_0^{\rm top}+\Delta\phi$, $T_2^{\rm bot}=T_2^{\rm top}+\Delta T_2$, $d_0^{\rm bot}=d_0^{\rm top}+\Delta d_0$ and we perform a third fit to the direct gradiometer signal with \{$\Delta\nu$, $\Delta\phi$, $\Delta T_2$, $\Delta d_0$\} as free parameters, to take into account residual variations in all variables.
 Note that all four variables generate distinct differences in the signal shape and can be determined independently.
-The frequency difference output $\Delta \nu$ is shown in Fig. (\ref{fig:gradsignal}) as a function of externally applied gradient $\partial B_z/\partial y$.
-The experimental slope is in very good agreement with the nominal gradient coils calibration of $0.55$ nT/(cm mA) and the $1.4$ cm gradiometer baseline.
-At fixed gradient, we perform repetitive measurements to get standard deviation in the frequency difference estimation $\sigma_{\Delta\nu}$ and the differential magnetic sensitivity $B_{\Delta\nu}=(2\pi/\gamma)\sigma_{\Delta\nu}/\sqrt{\Delta f}$, in $\mathrm{T/\sqrt{Hz}}$ units, where $\Delta f=1/(2T_m)$ is the gradiometer bandwidth and $T_m=2$ ms is the fitting time.
+The frequency difference output $\Delta \nu$ is shown in Fig. (\ref{fig:gradsignal}) as a function of the absolute magnetic field difference $\Delta B=(\partial B_z/\partial y)\Delta y$ generated by the externally applied gradient $\partial B_z/\partial y$, including an offset of about $0.3$ nT/cm for zeroing the residual background.
+The experimental slope is in very good agreement with the nominal gradient coils calibration of $0.55$ nT/(cm mA) and the $\Delta y=1.4$ cm gradiometer baseline.
+At fixed gradient, we perform repetitive measurements to get standard deviation in the frequency difference estimation $\sigma_{\Delta\nu}$ and the differential magnetic sensitivity $B_{\Delta\nu}=(2\pi/\gamma)\sigma_{\Delta\nu}/\sqrt{\Delta f}$, in $\mathrm{T/\sqrt{Hz}}$ units, where $\Delta f=1/(2T_m)$ is the gradiometer bandwidth and $T_m=2$ ms is the fitting time for each signal, which is chosen for optimal sensitivity \cite{Gemmel2010}.
 In the inset of lower Fig. (\ref{fig:gradsignal}) we report an optimal experimental scatter with a $2.2$ mHz standard deviation, resulting in a measured sensitivity of 14.2 $\mathrm{fT/\sqrt{Hz}}$, corresponding to a gradiometer sensitivity of 10.1 $\mathrm{fT/cm\sqrt{Hz}}$ for a $1.4$ cm baseline.
 The signal obtained without the pump beam is shown in the inset of upper Fig. (\ref{fig:gradsignal}).
 It includes spin noise and RF spin excitation of a residual spin polarization created by a slight circular polarization of the probe laser.
 Using the same fitting procedure on the residual spin excitation gives a standard deviation of $0.6$ mHz, corresponding to a sensitivity of 3.6 $\mathrm{fT/\sqrt{Hz}}$.
 The latter closely approaches the fundamental value of 2.7 $\mathrm{fT/\sqrt{Hz}}$ obtained by numerical simulations of the signal, given by Eq. (\ref{eq:signal}) with the addition of photon shot noise and atomic spin noise, independently measured as described in details in the next section.

 We also implemented a second signal analysis method that allows real-time measurements of the gradient signal and sensitivity.
 For small $\Delta \nu$, $\Delta \phi_0$, $\Delta d_0$ and $\Delta T_2$ one can expand Eq. (\ref{eq:signal}) to obtain